Dumbarton F.C.: Stadium

 Prior to December 2000, the team played at Boghead Park from 1879 until the end of the 1999–00 season; at that time their tenure of 121 years was the longest a senior Scottish club had stayed at the same ground.
 Between May and November 2000, Dumbarton shared Cliftonhill in Coatbridge with Albion Rovers.

 In November 2014 the club's owners at the time, Brabco, formally announced their intention to move to a new ground after only 15 years at their home, situated in what is Young's Farm to the North of Dumbarton between Dalreoch and Renton.
 The proposed development would have doubled the existing capacity to 4,000, with the existing site being used to build 180 houses and a walkway along the River Clyde connecting the town centre with Dumbarton Castle.
 The plans were rejected by West Dunbartonshire Council in March 2018.

+In April 2026 the club announced the stadium would be renamed from Dumbarton Football Stadium to The Rock, the name that had always been used by supporters.
+For sponsorship reasons this would be formatted as 'The Rock sponsored by Marbill Coaches'.